mzivic7/endcord/README.md

 Same reason as above, trying to save some color pair IDs until curses bug is fixed.

 ### No emoji
-If emoji are drawn as empty box or simmilar it means emoji are not supported by this terminal.
+If emoji are drawn as empty box or simmilar, it means emoji are not supported by this terminal.
 In that case, enable `emoji_as_text` in `config.ini`.

 ### Sticker cannot be opened
 If the message says it "cannot be opened", then this is lottie sticker.
 These stickers have special vector way of drawing animations and will not be supported.